chenglinli/chemical_mutagenesis/README.md

 ## Part III: Chromosome 2 duplication
 In the Part I & II, we treat the Dictyostelium genome exluding the chromosome 2 duplication as a haploidy.
-In Part III, we will do variant calling, filtering and annotation on chromosome 2 duplication region by considering it as a diploidy.
+In Part III, we will do variant calling, filtering and annotation in the chromosome 2 duplication region by considering it as a diploidy.
 All the steps are basically the same as the Part I & II.
 The differences are adding the arguments `-ploidy 2 -L chr2:2263132-3015703` during vairant calling and use the R scripts (`snv_chr2.R` and `indel_chr2.R`) for filtering and annotation.

 **1. Variant calling**
-**The VCF file contains single nucleotide variants (SNVs) on the chromosome 2 duplication**
+**The VCF file contains single nucleotide variants (SNVs) in the chromosome 2 duplication**
-Calling SNVs for a diploid genome (There are two copies of each gene in the chromosome 2 duplication).
+Calling SNVs in the chromosome 2 duplication region.
 You will later use the `snv_chr2.R` to filter and annotate the VCF file.
 ```
 java -jar gatk_directory/GenomeAnalysisTK.jar -T UnifiedGenotyper -glm SNP -R reference_fasta_file -I input1.bam [-I input2.bam ...] -o snv_chr2.vcf -stand_call_conf 30 -ploidy 2 -L chr2:2263132-3015703
 ```

-**The VCF file contains indels on the chromosome 2 duplication**
+**The VCF file contains indels in the chromosome 2 duplication**
-Calling indels for a diploid genome (There are two copies of each gene in the chromosome 2 duplication).
+Calling indels in the chromosome 2 duplication region.
 You will later use the  `indel_chr2.R` to filter and annotate the VCF file.
 ```
 java -jar gatk_directory/GenomeAnalysisTK.jar -T UnifiedGenotyper -glm INDEL -R reference_fasta_file -I input1.bam [-I input2.bam ...] -o indel_chr2.vcf -stand_call_conf 30 -ploidy 2 -L chr2:2263132-3015703
 ```

 No example is provided for this part.